Distributed Policy Gradient with Variance Reduction in Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{einforcement} learning (RL) searches for the optimal policy through the dynamic interaction between an agent and the environment \cite{sutton2018reinforcement}.
-Multi-agent reinforcement learning (MARL) incorporates the idea of RL into multi-agent systems, where a common environment is influenced by the joint actions of multiple agents \cite{Busoniu2008survey}.
-MARL achieves significant success in many complex decision-making tasks, such as intelligent traffic systems \cite{lin2018efficient}, resource allocation in the Internet of Things (IoT)\cite{chen2019iraf}, and spatial social dilemmas \cite{yu2015emotional}, etc. Since agents interact not only with the environment but also with other agents, MARL suffers from several challenges including the non-stationarity, partial observability, scalability issues, and various information structures\cite{zhang2019multi}.
+\IEEEPARstart{R}{einforcement} learning (RL) searches for the optimal policy through the dynamic interaction between an agent and the environment \cite{sutton2018reinforcement, bertsekas2019reinforcement}.
+Multi-agent reinforcement learning (MARL) incorporates the idea of RL into multi-agent systems \cite{yan2022optimal, duan2022optimal}, where a common environment is influenced by the joint actions of multiple agents \cite{Busoniu2008survey}.
+MARL achieves significant success in many complex decision-making tasks, such as intelligent traffic systems \cite{lin2018efficient}, resource allocation \cite{chen2019iraf}, and networked system control \cite{li2012optimal}, etc. Since agents interact not only with the environment but also with other agents, MARL suffers from several challenges including the non-stationarity, partial observability, scalability issues, and various information structures\cite{zhang2019multi}.

-For collaborative MARL, the agents share a common goal to maximize the globally averaged return of all agents.
+For collaborative MARL, the agents share a common aim of maximizing the globally averaged return of all agents.
 Especially, the reward functions are private to each agent and might vary for heterogeneous agents.
 One straightforward choice is to have a central controller that gathers the rewards of all agents and decides the actions for each agent.
 However, a central controller may be too expensive to deploy, and may also degrade the robustness to malicious attacks.
 Therefore, we focus on the fully distributed scheme, where agents are connected through a communication network and each agent takes an individual action based on local/neighboring information.
 Particularly, we study the policy gradient, one of the most popular approaches to search for the optimal policy in high dimensional continuous action space \cite{sutton2000policy}.

 Policy gradient methods parameterize the policy with an unknown parameter $\boldsymbol{\theta} \in \mathbb{R}^d$ and find the optimal parameter $\boldsymbol{\theta}^{*}$ to directly optimize the policy.
 The objective function $J\left(\boldsymbol{\theta}\right)$ of policy gradient is the expected return under a given policy and is usually non-concave.
 The goal is to find a stationary point $\boldsymbol{\theta}^{*}$ using gradient-based algorithms such that $\left\|\nabla J(\boldsymbol{ \theta }^{*})\right\|^2 = 0 $.
 Since $J\left(\boldsymbol{\theta}\right)$ is expectation-valued, it is impracticable to calculate the exact gradients.
 Stochastic gradient estimators such as REINFORCE \cite{williams1992simple} and G(PO)MDP \cite{baxter2001infinite} have been applied to approximate the gradient via sampled trajectories.
 However, such approximation introduces high variances and slows down the convergence.
 To reduce the high variance of policy gradient approaches, we reformulate the problem of multi-agent policy gradient as a distributed stochastic optimization problem, and propose a fully distributed policy gradient algorithm with variance reduction and gradient tracking in MARL.
 At the nucleus of the proposed algorithm is the local gradient trackers to track the average of the variance-reduced gradient estimators across agents.
 Moreover, we provide the theoretical guarantees that the proposed algorithm finds an $\epsilon$-approximate stationary point of the non-concave performance function.